koitorin/bazzite-cosmic/README.md

 # Bazzite COSMIC

 This is an experimental image built from Bazzite GNOME images, adding COSMIC DE from the [COPR](https://copr.fedorainfracloud.org/coprs/ryanabx/cosmic-epoch/), COSMIC apps, and some small tweaks.
-As the COSMIC DE is install in developemnt, be aware that there are still constant bugs and missing features (e.g. night light).
+As the COSMIC DE is still in alpha, be aware that there are still constant bugs and missing features (e.g. night light).

 ### List of tweaks
 - Added Fcitix5 as workaround for Japonese, Korean, and Chinese input. ([Issue upstream](https://github.com/pop-os/cosmic-epoch/issues/104))